chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 operator, attribute, and value all match exactly (and vice versa with `Event` project rules and nodes).
 {{% /info %}}

-Return again to the project details page `https://{{< example_fqdn "automate" >}}/settings/projects/project-devops` and select the name of the rule just created.
+Return again to the project details page `https://{{< example_fqdn "automate" >}}/settings/projects/project-devops` and create two new rules by selecting `Create Rule`.
+Creating new rules will expand the data set under `project-devops`, because an ingested resource need only match one rule to be placed in the project.

+The first rule should contain two conditions.
-Add a condition.
-In this example, we'll add a condition for resources with the attribute `Environment`, operator `equals`, and value `dev`, or any value matching your data set.
+Fill in the first condition with attribute `Environment`, operator `equals`, and value `dev`, or any value matching your data set.
+Select `Add Condition` to add another condition with attribute `Chef Tag`, operator `equals`, and `devops-123`.
 Save the rule.

+{{% info %}}
+Adding conditions further restricts the ingested data because every condition must be true for an ingested resource to be placed in the project.
+{{% /info %}}

-Back on the project details page, select `Create Rule`.
-This time, choose resource type `Event`.
-Add a condition for resources with the Chef Server `devops.pizza`, or any value matching your data set.
+For the second rule, choose resource type `Event`.
+Fill in the first condition with attribute `Chef Server`, operator `member of`, and value `devops.pizza, devops.dog`, or any values matching your data set.

 {{% info %}}
 Note that setting the project rule `Resource Type` determines what condition attributes are available to select. `Event` rule conditions can only have the attributes `Chef Organization` or `Chef Server`.